croisen/unstd-c/README.md

 -   [x] Implement the syscalls as C functions
 -   [x] Rely more on the built-in headers for linux related functions
 -   [ ] Implement the other C std functions

+## The I dunno issues

+-   The signal stuff
+-   sbrk and brk
+-   mmap